NPFH EVENTS

 Thursday, June 17, 7:00 – 8:00 P.M.

 The Covid-19 pandemic and the disproportionate effect on people of color has magnified our country’s long history of systemic racism and inequality in healthcare.
 The root causes of poorer health outcomes in people of color go deeper than access to care.
-This panel discussion will delve into this timely topic and the heightened urgency to finally address racial disparities in healthcare.
-Learn what actions we can all take to help end systemic healthcare racism.
-The program will wrap up with an opportunity for your questions.
+This panel discussion delved into this timely topic and the heightened urgency to finally address racial disparities in healthcare.

 Panelists: Dr. Vonzella Bryant andShawn Johnson

-NPFH collaborates with the Falmouth Public Schools, Falmouth Education Foundation, and Eight Cousins to bring a Juneteenth celebrations to our schools.
+NPFH collaborated with the Falmouth Public Schools, Falmouth Education Foundation, and Eight Cousins to bring a Juneteenth celebrations to our schools.
 See article in the Falmouth Enterprise.

 Sundays at the Village Green